-The Donmar Warehouse's all-female Shakespeare Trilogy can be seen on BBC iPlayer
+The Donmar Warehouse's all-female Shakespeare Trilogy was broadcast on BBC Four and on BBC iPlayer

-Julius Caesar was selected for last year's Edinburgh International Film Festival and was screened at selected cinemas across the UK.
-The production will feature on BBC Four on Sunday 17 June and then the entire Trilogy will then be available on iPlayer for six months.
+Julius Caesar was selected for the 2017 Edinburgh International Film Festival and was screened at selected cinemas across the UK.
+The production appeared on BBC Four on Sunday 17 June and then the entire Trilogy was available on iPlayer for six months.

 The piece depicts the catastrophic consequences of a political leader's extension of powers beyond the remit of the constitution.
 As Brutus (Harriet Walter) wrestles with his moral conscience over the assassination of Julius Caesar (Jackie Clune), Mark Antony (Jade Anouka) manipulates the crowd through subtle and incendiary rhetoric to frenzied mob violence.